sametcn99/write-lyric-to-audio/README.md

 # Music Metadata and Lyrics Fetcher

 This project is designed to fetch and display metadata for audio files, specifically focusing on `.flac` and `.mp3` formats.
 It also integrates with the Genius API to retrieve lyrics for the songs based on the metadata obtained.
-The project utilizes Deno for runtime and leverages various npm packages for metadata parsing and lyrics fetching.

 ## Features